Meghan, Duchess of Sussex: Public image and style

 Markle became known through The Tig for her fashion sense, releasing two fashion collections with Canadian clothing company Reitmans in 2015 and 2016.
 The lines were based on her personal style and that of her Suits character.
 Markle has cited Emmanuelle Alt as her style inspiration.
 In 2016, she hosted USA Network's video series Power Lunch with Meghan Markle in collaboration with Lexus and Eater, discussing the culinary inspirations of five different New York kitchens.

-Markle was featured in the cover story for the October 2017 issue of Vanity Fair and the December 2017 issue of Elle France.
+In 2015, Markle visited Malta after discovering an ancestor had been born there.
+Her trip was documented by Elle UK.
+She was featured in the cover story for the October 2017 issue of Vanity Fair and the December 2017 issue of Elle France.
 Shortly after her engagement to Prince Harry in 2017, she caused a surge of interest in Scottish retailer Strathberry after carrying one of its handbags to a public event.
 This was reported as an indication that her fashion choices would produce results similar to the Kate Middleton effect.
-After Markle and Prince Harry's first appearance as a couple, brands Mackage, Birks, R&R Jewelers, Crown Jewelers and Everlane noted an upswing in their website hits and sales.
+After Markle and Prince Harry's first appearance as a couple, brands Mackage, Birks, R&R Jewelers, Crown Jewelers, and Everlane noted an upswing in their website hits and sales.
 It was speculated that Markle's effect would be broader internationally because she already had a strong American appeal.
 Consequently, the United States saw a boost in yellow gold jewelry sales in the first quarter of 2018.

-In 2018, Tatler included Meghan with other senior royal women on its list of Britain's best-dressed people.
-Following the announcement of her pregnancy she appeared in a Karen Gee dress that resulted in the Australian designer's website crashing.
+In 2018, Tatler included Meghan with other senior royal women on its list of Britain's best dressed people.
+Following the announcement of her pregnancy, she appeared in a Karen Gee dress that resulted in the Australian designer's website crashing.
 Fashion website Net-a-Porter ranked Meghan as one of the best dressed women in 2018.
 She was nominated for the 2018 Teen Choice Awards in the category Choice Style Icon.
-In 2019, British brand Reiss reported a growth in profits after Meghan was seen wearing a mini-dress by them on International Women's Day.
-In 2022, the black Armani dress worn by Meghan during her Oprah interview was selected by the Fashion Museum, Bath as Dress of the Year 2021.
+In 2019, British brand Reiss reported a growth in profits after Meghan was seen wearing a mini dress by them on International Women's Day.
+In 2022, the black Armani dress worn by Meghan during her Oprah interview was selected by the Fashion Museum, Bath, as Dress of the Year 2021.
 In the same year, she was featured in the cover story for the 2022 Fall Fashion issue of The Cut.
 There was controversy over her claim in the interview that she had been told at the premiere of The Lion King that her marriage resulted in rejoicing in South Africa similar to that seen at Nelson Mandela's release from prison in 1990.